 This disease is more common in younger birds that are usually under the age of 20 weeks.

-So you will know that this disease has struck your baby chicks if you begin to see tumors growing inside or outside of your chick.
+You will know that this disease has struck your baby chicks if you begin to see tumors growing inside or outside of your chick.
 Their iris will turn gray and they will no longer respond to light.
 And they will become paralyzed.

 Unfortunately, this disease is very easy for them to catch.
 It is a virus which means it is super easy to transmit from bird to bird.
-They actually obtain the virus by breathing in pieces of shed skin and feather from an infected chick.
+They actually get the virus by breathing in pieces of shed skin and feather from an infected chick.

 And sadly, if your chick gets this disease it needs to be put down.
 It will remain a carrier of the disease for life if it survives.

-However, the good news is there is a vaccine and it is usually given to day old chicks.
+However, the good news is there is a vaccine and it is usually given to day-old chicks.